Equipment and Family Support

 • In exceptional circumstances, providing 24-hour nursing care at home when requested by a physician.

-We encourage you, your caregiver, or your family member to discuss the need for equipment and family support with your palliative care nurse or physician.
+For access to this program, we encourage you, your caregiver, or your family member to discuss the need for equipment and family support with your palliative care nurse or physician.
+To learn more about the Palliative Care Service and referral process visit Nova Scotia Health Authority (nshealth.ca)

 Volunteer Supports